Onuronon-lab/Shrutik/README.md

 ## 📄 License

-Shrutik is released under the [MIT License](LICENSE).
-This means you can freely use, modify, and distribute the software while preserving the original license and copyright notice.
+Shrutik is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).
+This means you can:

+- ✅ **Use for learning and education** - Study and understand the code
+- ✅ **Modify and adapt** - Create your own versions and improvements
+- ✅ **Share for non-commercial purposes** - Use in hobby projects and open source
+- ✅ **Attribution required** - Give credit to the original creator
+- ❌ **No commercial use** - Commercial use requires separate permission

+If you modify and distribute this work, you must use the same license and provide attribution.

 ## 🙏 Acknowledgments